InspiredJason/WordCloud/README.md

 2. Open the solution in Visual Studio 2019
 3. Build (F5)

+# Source Control
+You can use Github as your source control repository, then follow the steps below for deploying using Github.

-# Publishing the Website
+# Deploying the Website
 For deployment of the project using Github, follow these steps:
 1. Set up your app service (this is a .net core app, so you can deploy to linux) and sql db in Azure
+2. Remember to set your firewall rule to allow Azure Apps to access your sql db
-2. Go to the deployment center on your app service and configure to use Github to deploy (you will need to authenticate using your Github credentials)
+3. Go to the deployment center on your app service and configure the deployment to use Github to deploy (you will need to authenticate using your Github credentials)
-3. The deployment should begin
+4. This creates an action in Github and a deployment should begin
+5. Subsequent checkins should kick of further deployments